 What will be the impact on performance when mixing block and file in the same system?

 There are several issues.
 Caching difficulties are one concern since caching patterns may not be optimized for block-based storage.
-The other issue involves the mix of file and block functionality in the same platform -- mainly implementing block functionality on a NAS
+The other issue involves the mix of file and block functionality in the same platform -- mainly implementing block functionality on a NAS-based

 platform.
 Vendors are typically handling that integration with another layer of software (or two) that otherwise would not exist in a system designed specifically for block-based I/O